2020 Western United States wildfire season: Rumors about political extremist involvement

-In Oregon, false rumors spread that Antifa activists allegedly involved in arson and rioting accompanying the nearby George Floyd protests in Portland, Oregon, were deliberately setting fires and were preparing to loot property that was being evacuated.
+In Oregon, rumors spread that Antifa activists allegedly involved in arson and rioting accompanying the nearby George Floyd protests in Portland, Oregon, were deliberately setting fires and were preparing to loot property that was being evacuated.
 Some residents refused to evacuate based on the rumors.
 Authorities urged residents to ignore the rumors and follow evacuation orders, noting that firefighters' lives could be endangered rescuing those who remained.
 QAnon followers participated in spreading the rumors, with one claim that six antifa activists had been arrested for setting fires specifically amplified by "Q", the anonymous person or people behind QAnon.

-Rumors also circulated that members of far-right groups such as the Proud Boys had started some of the fires.
+False rumors also circulated that members of far-right groups such as the Proud Boys had started some of the fires.
 However, authorities labelled the claims as false, saying that people needed to question claims they found on social media.

 There have been a number of arrests for arson surrounding the wildfires, but there is no indication that the incidents were connected to a mass arson campaign, according to multiple law enforcement officers.
 For example, a man allegedly set fires in Glide, Oregon, after a Douglas Forest Protection Association member refused to give him a ride to town.